-As the saying goes, a ruined people are more miserable than a dog in a house of mourning.
+As the saying goes, people who have lost their country are more miserable than a dog in a house of mourning.
 Who will guarantee freedom of religious belief for those who are deprived of their motherland?

 He recalled what had happened during the war.
-On December 28, 1951, Kim II Sung had met Kang Ryang Uk in the office building of the Cabinet to discuss the work of the Christian Federation of North Korea.
+On December 28, 1951, Kim Il Sung had met Kang Ryang Uk in the office building of the Cabinet to discuss the work of the Christian Federation.

-He had said that it was required to render great support to the front, further consolidate the rear, keep strengthening the Democratic Front for the Reunification of Korea so as to rally all the people around the Workers' Party of Korea and the government of the Republic in order to hasten the final victory of the war, and everything should be subordinated to this end.
+He had said that it was required to render great support to the front and further consolidate the rear so as to rally all the people around the Workers' Party of Korea and the government of the Republic in order to hasten the final victory of the war, and that everything should be subordinated to this end.